rackerlabs/support-how-to/content/cloud-servers/troubleshoot-ssh.md

 This article shows you how to troubleshoot Secure Shell (SSH) on a Linux&reg; server.

-### Differnt types of errors
+### Different types of errors

-If you cannot SSH in to a server, you should pay attention to the errors (or lack of) that you receive.
-The following list describes some possible errors:
+If you cannot SSH in to a server, you should pay attention to the errors (or lack of them) that you receive.
+The following list describes some possible errors.

 #### Access denied or Authentication refused

-This error occurs whenever you log in via ssh with incorrect credentials.
+This type of error occurs whenever you log in via SSH with incorrect credentials.
 If you get this error, you can check the following:

 - Make sure you have typed the username and password correctly.
 - If you are using an SSH key pair, make sure that you have the private key installed on your local machine.